openjs-foundation/cross-project-council/CPC-CHARTER.md

 ## Section 5.
 Responsibilities and Expectations of the CPC

-Subject to such policies as may be set by the Board, the CPC is responsible for
+Subject to such policies as may be set by the Board, the CPC is responsible for:
-ensuring:

    1. When needed, members of the CPC will be expected to create subcommittees or working groups.
 The CPC will delegate responsibilities and empower